 Alcohol has a complex role in society.
 Consumption patterns reflect different attitudes towards alcohol.
 Harmful levels of consumption are a major health issue, associated with increased risk of chronic disease, injury and premature death.
 Most Australians drink alcohol at levels that cause few harmful effects.
-However, those who do drink at risky levels increase the risk of harm to themselves, their families, bystanders and the broader community (NHMRC 2009).
+However, those who do drink at risky levels (see Australian Guidelines to Reduce Health Risks from Drinking Alcohol) increase the risk of harm to themselves, their families, bystanders and the broader community (NHMRC 2009).

 Comparisons of data from the NDSHS and NHS show variations in estimates for alcohol consumption but similar trends.